ryan-moeller/lua-httpd/README.md

 I didn't feel like cross-compiling a bunch of stuff for a MIPS router I have.
 It has Lua interpreter on it, and I like Lua, so I wrote this.

+## WebSockets

-This branch incorporates [ryan-moeller/flualibs][1] to implement WebSockets as well.
+This branch incorporates [ryan-moeller/flualibs][1] to implement a separate WebSockets module.
 The ws.flua script manages FreeBSD snapshot boot environments in a simplistic way.
 A button is shown when a new snapshot build is avalable to download.
-The button creates a new ZFS boot environment with bectl and extracts the snapshot distsets over it, preserving a few key files in /etc.  Tables list the boot environments and downloaded snapshot files on the system, with buttons to delete ones no longer desired.
+The button creates a new ZFS boot environment with libbe and extracts the snapshot distsets over it, preserving a few key files in /etc.  Tables list the boot environments and downloaded snapshot files on the system, with buttons to delete ones no longer desired.